 In this guide, you will find out more about the best places to live as an expat.

-Where to expatriate overseas?
+Where to live overseas?

-Drawn by a mild climate and places full of diversity and entertainment, Europe has some of the best countries to live in overseas.
-Not only will you be taken away by the rich history and culture of Europe, but you will be able to enjoy delicious cuisines and incredible scenery from some of the best-to-live cities in Europe.
+Drawn by a mild climate in some countries, and diverse cultures, history, and entertainment in others, it’s no wonder that Europe has some of the best countries to live in overseas.
+Not only will you be taken aback by the rich history, culture, and weather of European countries, but you’ll have access to a cheap cost of living and be able to enjoy numerous delicious cuisines, and be able to make the most of the incredible scenery that you’ll find across Europe.

-Benefits for an expat to live in Europe
+Benefits for an expat living in Europe

-Why live in Portugal
+Why live in Portugal?

 Advantages of living in Portugal as an expat